recalculator/tickir-marketplace/README.md

 # Tickir Marketplace (Repo 1 of 2)

 Front-end platform where borrowers post loan requests and lenders browse, filter, and express interest.
 When a match is accepted, it hands off to Tickir Underwriter (Repo 2) via a versioned REST API.
-Repo Two Link: https://github.com/recalculator/tickir-underwriter
+Repo 2/2 Link: https://github.com/recalculator/tickir-underwriter

 ## Stack